weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 When it came to America we had to have two or three dances represented, one for the white element, one for the black and one for the red.
 Of course that made the woman representing America practically a star.
-Well, she's all right as a white American, <span id="calibre_link-293" page-number="227" page-name="Page:There Is Confusion.djvu/233" page-index="233" page-quality="3"
-title="Page:There_Is_Confusion.djvu/233"></span>or as a red one, but when it comes to the colored American, she simply lays down on her job."
+Well, she's all right as a white American, or as a red one, but when it comes to the colored American, she simply lays down on her job."
 Miss Sharples' eloquence drowned her sense of grammar.